bitstadium/HockeySDK-Mac/docs/Guide-Installation-Setup-template.md

     [[BITHockeyManager sharedHockeyManager].crashManager setAutoSubmitCrashReport: YES];

+<a id"improvedstartup"></a>
 ### Improved startup crashes handling

+If you have a window based app, you could set the main window not to show app automatically, allowing the SDK to show a crash reporter window before the app shows the main window and possibly crash right away before the crash could be reported to the servers.

+Implement the optional `BITCrashManagerDelegate` protocol method `showMainApplicationWindowForCrashManager:` method like this:

+    // this delegate method is required
+    - (void) showMainApplicationWindowForCrashManager:(id)crashManager
+    {
+        // launch the main app window
+        [myWindow makeFirstResponder: nil];
+        [myWindow makeKeyAndOrderFront: nil];
+    }

+If you are using NIBs, make sure to change the main window to NOT automatically show when the NIB is loaded!

 Crash reports are normally sent to our server asynchronously.
-If your application is crashing near startup, BITHockeyManager will send crash reports synchronously to make sure they are being received.
+If your application is crashing near startup and you implemented the above method, BITHockeyManager will send crash reports synchronously to make sure they are being received.
 For adjusting the default 5 seconds maximum time interval between app start and crash being considered to send crashes synchronously, use the following line:

     [[BITHockeyManager sharedHockeyManager] setMaxTimeIntervalOfCrashForReturnMainApplicationDelay:<NewTimeInterval>];